Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

 In the font tab it’s possible to specify font related options to the soft content.

 You can specify different fonts for heading and body text.
 All levels of headings will have the same font but can have different size and weight.
-There are three levels for headings in Nets eID Broker.
+There are three levels for headings in Signaturgruppen Broker.
 Heading, Subheading and Small subheading.
 They represent an H1, H2 and H3 on HTML page level.

 It’s a good accessibility practice to have one heading(h1).
 The heading provides an important navigation point for users of assistive technologies, allowing them to easily find the main content of the page.